Hawai‘i Sea Grant Opportunities

 - demonstrates the applicant’s diverse personal and professional background;

-- provides evidence of creative thinking, analytical skill, and/or indicates the applicant’s capacity and willingness to make connections between science and broader economic, social, and political issues; and
+- provides evidence of creative thinking, analytical skill, and/or indicates the applicant’s capacity and willingness to make connections between science and broader economic, social, and policy issues; and

 - demonstrates the applicant’s ability to convey scientific knowledge in broader, nonscientific contexts.